Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Introduction:

+By studying admissible multi-curves, we prove that: if we fix a directed ribbon graph $\Ro$ (with at least two vertices) and a vertex $v$ of $\Ro$, we can find an admissible curve that extracts this vertex.
+In other words, after surgeries along the multi-curve there is a component of the graph that contains $v$ and no other vertices.
+Moreover, with some assumptions, the multi-curve is unique.
+The detailed statement is given below and corresponds to Theorem \ref{thm_acycl_curve} in the text:

-\begin{thm} Let $R$ an oriented metric ribbon graph with at least two vertices.
-For each vertex $v$ of $R$ there exist a unique admissible multi-curve $\Gamma_v^{+}$ such that \begin{itemize} \item The stable graph $\Go_v$ of $\Gamma_v^+$ contain a component $c_0$ which separate $v$ from the rest of the surface. \item All the curves in $\Gamma_v$ are boundaries of $c_0$. \item $c_0$ is glued along it's negative boundaries. \end{itemize} \end{thm}
+\begin{thm} Let $\Ro$ be a directed ribbon graph with at least two vertices.
+For each vertex $v$, there exists a unique admissible primitive multi-curve $\Gamma_v^{+}$ such that: \begin{itemize} \item The stable graph $\Go_v$ of $\Gamma_v^+$ contains a component $c_v$ that spares $v$ from the rest of the graph. \item All the curves in $\Gamma_v^+$ are boundaries of $c_v$. \item $c_v$ is glued along negative boundaries only. \end{itemize} \end{thm}

-From this theorem, in the orientable case, it's possible to find a decomposition of the graph such that each component contain a unique vertex.
-The main property of these stable graph is the fact that they are acyclic, this is the reason the rigidity of the theorem.
-We can find numerous decomposition's of the surface in minimal surfaces but really few of them correspond to acyclic stable graphs.
-Acyclic multi-curves are very rigid in some sense.
-This theorem can also be used to remove vertices of even degree in an unorientable ribbon graph but we do not give the detail here.
+\begin{rem} Theorem \ref{intro_thm_acycl_curve} is quite surprising; it means that the local structure of the graph around an even vertex admits some model that corresponds to a minimal ribbon graph.
+Moreover, it is possible to cut the graph around the vertex in a canonical way.
+This process allows us to recover the structure of the graph inductively on the number of vertices.
+The recursion scheme is very similar to a directed version of the topological recursion, as we will see later. \end{rem}